cosmicsilence/gradle-scalafix/README.md

 DisableSyntax.noVars = true
 ```

-> **TIP:** Multi-modules Gradle projects are allowed to define different combinations of Scalafix rules/settings for each individual
+> **Tip:** Multi-modules Gradle projects are allowed to define different combinations of Scalafix rules/settings for each individual
-sub-project.
-This can be achieved by having a `.scalafix.conf` file defined in the sub-project folder.
+subproject.
+This can be achieved by having a `.scalafix.conf` file defined in the subproject folder.
 The Scalafix
-plugin will first try to locate the config file at the sub-project level and, if not found, at the root project level.
+plugin will first try to locate the config file at the subproject level and, if not found, at the root project level.
 It
 is also possible to inform a custom path via the plugin extension in the build script.
 See the [extension](#extension)
 section for more details.